chocolatey/docs/input/en-us/faqs.md

 > :memo: **NOTE**
 >
-> Once everything is ready, all packages will go under automated verification and validation and be held for fixes if they don't pass, even trusted packages.
+> All packages go under automated verification, validation and virus scanning.
+If any of the tests don't pass, they are held for the maintainer to fix the package or to make a review comment.
+This includes trusted packages.

-> :memo: **NOTE**
->
-> Another note, we've been setting trust per package.
-That is planned to change at some point for the most part as the trust level has always been about the maintainer and not always the package itself.

 ### How do I install a package version under moderation?